RohitKS7/Dev-OverFlow-Application/README.md

 - `(auth)` contains Authentication setup using Clerk.

+- `/components/shared` folder contians only those component which we wanna share across the application.

 - `Context` => Context is a React library which by default is client-side, But Next.js is server-side.

 Then What to do...?